 The ontology is presented in Section II.
-Section III describes the CBDP framework and gives implementation details; Section IV focuses on diagnosis.
+Section III describes the CBDP framework and gives implementation details.
+Section IV focuses on diagnosis: it explains what models are used, and how they are exploited.
 Section V describes a typical AAL use case, and goes through its complete realization.
 Section VI introduces some related work, and compares our approach with published results.
-Finally Section VII gives directions for future work.
+Finally, Section VII gives directions for future work.